sgoudham/git-view/README.md

 ## About

-Are you frustrated from moving your hands away from the keyboard to open your git repository in the browser?
+Are you _also_ frustrated from moving your hands away from the keyboard to view your git repository in the browser?

 > Me too!

-`git-view` allows you to do _just that._
+`git-view` alleviates that pain by allowing you to chuck away your mouse!

-_Note: The use of a mouse or trackpad may be required to navigate the browser :P_
+> (n)vim users rejoice :P

 ## Features

-TODO
+- [x] GitHub & BitBucket
+- [x] View Branches, Commits & Issues
+- [x] Custom Suffix
+- [x] Custom Remote

+Feel free to raise any issues or pull requests (after having read the [CONTRIBUTING.md]()!!) for any additional Features that you want!

 ## Installation

-TODO
+### Windows

+### *nix / macOS

 ## Usage